(NNAS Silver Award)

 Use a compass to follow accurate bearings and to check the direction of footpaths or other linear features on both map and ground.

-Demonstrate knowledge and application of the Countryside Code and current access legislation as for the Bronze level together with an appreciation of primary environmental factors in mixing 'man with nature' (e.g. footpath erosion and methods of dealing with it), and responsibilities towards other countryside interests like farming, forestry and conservation.
+Demonstrate knowledge and application of the Countryside Code and current access legislation for the Bronze level together with an appreciation of primary environmental factors in mixing 'man with nature' (e.g. footpath erosion and methods of dealing with it), and responsibilities towards other countryside interests like farming, forestry and conservation.

 For further information regarding course bookings, please get in touch using the email below: